-(1) Pursuant to ORS 358.565, the SHPO delegates special assessment application and design review approval authority to the Deputy State Historic Preservation Officer (DSHPO) as program manager, and appoints the Preservation Specialist as the staff professional qualified to coordinate the state's special assessment program.
+(1) Pursuant to ORS 358.565, the SHPO delegates special assessment application and design review approval authority to the Deputy State Historic Preservation Officer (DSHPO).
+The DSHPO shall rely on the expertise of qualified staff in making program decisions

-(2) Owners shall seek prior SHPO review and approval in writing of the alteration of any significant interior and exterior space, room or feature or new construction that may affect the historic fabric or character of specially-assessed property.
+(2) Owners shall apply in writing on forms provided by the SHPO for review, and receive written approval before undertaking any alteration of, or new construction on specially-assessed property.
 Definitions for "Alteration" and "New Construction" are found in OAR 736-050-0105.
 Previously altered spaces, rooms or features, such as kitchens and bathrooms, are exempt from the provisions of this section, unless the owner proposes to demolish or relocate historic features such as walls, windows, or detailing as a part of the proposal, or is proposing to alter the plan configuration to accommodate additions or other new construction.

-(3) Any portion of a specially-assessed property that is leased by an owner is subject to the design review requirements of this rule.
+(3) Portions of a specially-assessed property that are leased or rented by an owner is are also subject to the design review requirements of this rule.
+Owners are responsible for any action that lessees or renters take that may affect the historic character of the property.

-(4) At a minimum, the owner shall provide the following for alteration or new construction reviews:
+(4) At a minimum, applications shall include: